VaclavElias/stride-website-next/wiki/Deployment.md

 - Azure Web Apps (Windows) with Kestrel
 - Azure Web Apps (Linux) with Kestrel

-The GitHub action `eleventy_stride-web-rc.yml` builds the website and deploys it to Azure Web Apps.
+The GitHub action `main_stride-web-test.yml` builds the website and deploys it to Azure Web Apps.

 ## Azure Static Web Apps

-This wasn't tested yet.
+This deployment method was tested but not chosen.
+The main reason is the storage space limitation and that our media files are increasing in size.

+This method could be a good option for a future deployment, once video files are hosted on YouTube and images are hosted in Azure Blob Storage.

 # Deployment To Wiki